 Building green is an opportunity to use resources efficiently while creating healthier environments for people to live and work in.
 Examples of building green include:

-- Reducing use of material resources, waste & environmental degradation
+- Reducing the use of material resources, waste & environmental degradation

 - Reducing pollution of air, earth and water in material sourcing & manufacturing, during construction and over the life cycle of the building